A Theory of Formal Synthesis via Inductive Learning: Oracle-Guided Inductive Synthesis:

 The distinguishing input query has been found useful in scenarios where it is computationally hard to check correctness using the specification $\Spec$, such as in malware deobfuscation~\cite{jha-icse10}.

-\end{mylist} The query/response types $\qmem$, $\qposwit$, $\qnegwit$, $\qcorr$, $\qccorr$ and $\qdiff$ listed above are not meant to be exhaustive.
+\end{mylist} The query/response types $\qmem$, $\qposwit$, $\qnegwit$, $\qceq$, $\qcorr$, $\qccorr$ and $\qdiff$ listed above are not meant to be exhaustive.
 Any subset of such types can form an oracle interface $\orint$.
 We note here that, in the machine learning theory community, there have been thorough studies of query-based learning; see Angluin's review paper~\cite{Angluin-queries} for details.
-However, in our formalization of \ogis, new query types such as $\qccorr$ and $\qdiff$ are possible due to the previously-identified key differences with traditional machine learning including the general-purpose nature of oracle implementations and the ability to exert control over the responses provided by the oracle.
+However, in our formalization of \ogis, new query types such as $\qccorr$ and $\qdiff$ are possible due to the previously-identified key differences with traditional machine learning including the general-purpose nature of oracle implementations and the ability to select or even design the oracle.
 Moreover, as we will see, our theoretical analysis raises the following questions that are pertinent in the setting of formal synthesis where the learner and oracle are typically implemented as general-purpose decision procedures: \begin{myitemize} \item {\em Oracle design:} When multiple valid responses can be made to a query, which ones are better, in terms of convergence to a correct concept (convergence and complexity)?

 \item {\em Learner design:} How do resource constraints on the learner or its choice of search strategy affect convergence to a correct concept?

 \end{myitemize}